Troubleshooting checklist for VMware Converter (1016330)

 boot.iniis not looking for a Diagnostic/Utility Partition that no longer exists.

 - If you are unable to see some or all of the data disks on the source system, ensure that you are not using GPT on the disk partitions.
-For more information, see VMware Converter is unable to see the disks when converting Windows Operating systems (1016992).
+For more information, see VMware vCenter Converter is unable to see the disks when converting Windows operating systems (1016992).

 - In Windows XP, disable Windows Simple File Sharing.
 This service has been known to cause issues during conversion.